samlgithubaccount/BitsAndBots/README.md

 3. Configure the appsettings as required.
 These settings will be applied on startup of the project.

     a.
-FileUploadConstraints configures what is allowed for product, event and fundraiser images.
+FileUploadConstraints configures what is allowed for product, event and fundraiser images.\
     The defaults shown here will be applied if this is omitted.

     b.
-Administrators configures the administrator users that will be setup automatically when the project is run.
+Administrators configures the administrator users that will be setup automatically when the project is run.\
-    Any number of administrators may be specified.
+    Any number of administrators may be specified.\
-    All 3 fields are required for each administrator and the email and username must be unique.
+    All 3 fields are required for each administrator and the email and username must be unique.\

     c.
-SenderEmailCredentials configures the SMTP settings that will be used by the BitsAndBots website to send a product enquiry notification to the user that listed a product.
+SenderEmailCredentials configures the SMTP settings that will be used by the BitsAndBots website to notify the user who listed the product when a user submits a product enquiry.\
     All fields are required.

 ![alt text](https://github.com/samlgithubaccount/BitsAndBots/blob/master/ReadMeImages/p3s3.png?raw=true)